fxiangecon/fxiangecon.github.io/content/research/paper1/index.md

 ##### Abstract

 Wholesale banking panics have driven several flight-to-safety events in recent decades, raising concerns over financial stability.
 I study such events using a model with retail and wholesale banks, where the severity of wholesale banking panics is endogenously determined and captures the magnitude of flight-to-safety.
-The central bank manages its balance sheet actively.
-Asset returns react endogenously to the central bank’s actions, influencing the usefulness of assets in transactions and, therefore, depositors’ demand for safe assets and bank deposits.
-I show that a central bank balance sheet expansion mitigates wholesale banking panics, but doing so may reduce welfare because it lowers asset returns, limiting the usefulness of assets in transactions.
-However, the central bank can mitigate wholesale banking panics and improve welfare by expanding the reach of its interest-bearing liabilities to wholesale banks, as in the case of the Fed’s overnight reserves repurchase agreements.
+I show that expanding the central bank’s balance sheet mitigates wholesale banking panics, but doing so may reduce welfare by lowering returns on assets, thereby limiting their usefulness in transactions.
+However, expanding the reach of interest-bearing central bank liabilities to wholesale banks, which can be achieved through the U.S. Federal Reserve’s overnight reverse repurchase agreement facility, can mitigate panics without reducing welfare.

 <!-- ---